La Couchette: Plot

 After dawn, Les accidentally wakes Maxwell, but sees that Kath is absent.
 The train brakes, waking everyone, and Hugo and the corpse fall to the floor.
 Maxwell guesses that Kath has stopped the train as Jorg stands, dropping his trousers.
 Maxwell next guesses that Kath has jumped in front of the train, and Les repeatedly hits him with a pillow as Jorg defecates into Kath's shoebox, which is held by Hugo.
 Shona sees that the train has hit a deer, and Kath re-enters.

 Later, Maxwell is dressed, and Hugo enters, wearing one of Shona's T-shirts.
 He says that Jorg is cleaning himself.
 Kath and Les talk; the latter feels remorse, and Kath insists they attend the dead man's funeral, after the wedding.
 Shona and Hugo leave the carriage; they intend to go "exploring" together.
 Maxwell says his goodbyes to Kath and Les, then, alone, receives a call from his driver, who is waiting for him and Dr Meyer.
 Maxwell turns to the body and says he is "terribly sorry", but there can only be "one candidate".
 As he says Meyer's name, Jorg, now smartly dressed, answers.
 Jorg explains that he is Dr Meyer, and that he is traveling to the same interview.
-As Jorg leaves the carriage, Maxwell looks at the corpse in silence.
+As Jorg leaves the carriage, Maxwell looks at the corpse in silence, horrifically realising that he has murdered the wrong man.